 - Model with Entry of a New Source of Imports [XLSX] This variant of the perfect competition tariff model addresses the case when a tariff reduction leads to the entry of a new source of imports into the market.
 It can simulate the effects of the new entray on the prices and quantities of imports and domestic shipments in the market.

 - Model of the Value of a Monopoly Created by Protecting IPR [XLSX] This variant simulates the profits created by monopolization of a previously competitive market.
 It can be used to simulate the economic effects on prices and profits of protecting intellectual property rights.

 - Model of Trade and Innovation [XLSX] This variant is a static, partial equilibrium version of models of trade and incentives to innovate.
 It can be used to simulate the increase in innovation that could result from protecting intellectual property rights in a additional export markets.

 TYPES OF MODELS THAT ARE CURRENTLY AVAILABLE AS MATHEMATICA NOTEBOOK FILES

-There are currently two models available as Mathematica notebook files.
+There are currently three models available as Mathematica notebook files.
 Models in this format require specialized mathematical software, but they are easier to create, modify, and expand.